 The Definitive Electric Bike Troubleshooting Guide

 Is your e-bike on the fritz?
-It may need significant repairs, or it might just need a bit of DIY e-bike maintenance.
+It may need significant repairs, or it might just need a bit of DIY electric bike maintenance.
 We’ve created this electric bike troubleshooting guide to help you get back in the seat and back on the road.
 If your e-bike won’t start, try the following techniques.

 Check the Battery

 If the battery still shows no charge, it may be defective, or it may have run its course.
 The charger may also be defective.
 See if the LEDs in your charger light up when the battery is docked.
 If you have a voltmeter or multimeter, test the voltage in your battery.
 If your battery is 24 volts but the voltmeter reads half that number, the battery is faulty.
-You can purchase replacement e-bike batteries and conversion kit batteries inexpensively.
+You can purchase replacement e-bike batteries inexpensively.

 If you can confirm that the battery is fully charged but the motor still won’t start, keep reading for more tips in our electric bike troubleshooting guide.